7 Reasons Why The World Is Now Accepting Cryptocurrency

 7. Instantaneous Transactions

 The most beguiling feature of cryptocurrency is quick transactions.
 For instance, the Bitcoin network can verify a predefined set of transactions per block.
 To verify each transaction per block and earn a Bitcoin, miners need 10 minutes and huge computing power.
-If we compare it with cross-border transactions, which is subject to n number of layers before it gets verified, Bitcoin transaction is fast.
+If we compare it with cross-border transactions, Bitcoin transaction is fast.

 Most importantly, these transactions can also be reversed, much to the relief of online consumers.
 The issuer needs to request miners’ networks to undo the transaction before it gets confirmed.